zuozhenggh/learning-library/oci-library/oci-hol/oci-apm/emcc-wls-oke/08-enable-jvmd/enable-jvmd.md

-### Conclusions
+## Conclusions

-This is the end of the Tutorials for monitoring WebLogic Server on Kubernetes cluster (OKE) using Oracle Enterprise Manager Cloud Control.
-You learned how to add Kubernetes load balancer services to OKE, configure security rules restricted to the EM monitoring, set up EM agent in the Oracle Cloud, remotely discover the WebLogic domain deployed on OKE, and monitor JMX based metrics and configurations from the WebLogic Server targets using EMCC console.
-You also learned that the target monitoring in EMCC continues even after the pods are regenerated, and how to manually set up JVM Diagnostics for the WebLogic Servers on Kubernetes.
+In this workshop you’ve learned how to add Kubernetes load balancer services to OKE, configure security rules restricted to EM monitoring, set up an EM agent in the Oracle Cloud, remotely discover the WebLogic domain deployed on OKE, and monitor JMX based metrics and configurations from the WebLogic Server targets using EM.
+You also learned that monitoring of the target continues even after the pods are regenerated, and how to manually set up JVM Diagnostics for the WebLogic Servers on Kubernetes.

-Enterprise Manager Cloud Control (EMCC) provides prominent monitoring solutions consistently to the WebLogic Servers deployed either on on-premises, or in a Kubernetes cluster in the Oracle Cloud or in other cloud platforms.
+Oracle Enterprise Manager Cloud Control is an on-premises based solution that can provide a monitoring solution for Oracle WebLogic Servers deployed either on on-premises, or in a Kubernetes cluster in the Oracle Cloud or in other cloud platforms.

 Additionally, you can configure **Oracle Cloud Infrastructure Application Performance Monitoring (APM)** Java Agent and monitor traces and spans of the WebLogic based application runs on Kubernetes.
 Refer to **[Oracle LiveLabs Use OpenTracing for WebLogic on Kubernetes utilizing Oracle Application Performance Monitoring](https://apexapps.oracle.com/pls/apex/dbpm/r/livelabs/view-workshop?wid=932)** workshop for details.